Park Point at RIT: Property

 Park Point is situated upon a 60 acre plot of RIT's campus.
 The land, owned by the RIT, was originally intended to be sold to Wilmorite, but RIT instead chose to lease the land to Wilmorite.

 The area contains 32 buildings, 31 of which contain apartments.
 The buildings are divided into three groupings; the block of buildings along Jefferson Road, the block of buildings along John Street, and the buildings around Simone Square at the intersection of the two streets.
 Simone Square is a small mall, the southwest end of which has a fountain and an open-air stage.
 All buildings around the square have apartments from the 2nd to the 4th floors, excluding Barnes & Noble.

-Slightly west of Park Point is a small Radisson Hotel which is not associated with Park Point.
+Slightly west of Park Point is a former Radisson Hotel at 175 Jefferson Road, which is now student housing directly owned and operated by RIT.